Miserlou/dnd-tldr/README.md

 Race defines the **general physical characterics** of your character.

 Race can affect how people interact with your character.
-Non-player characters in the games may have their own racial prejudices - for instances, if you go to a Dwarfen cave, the Dwarves there might be racist towards your Elf player.
+Non-player characters in the games may have their own racial prejudices - for instances, if you go to a Dwarven cave, the Dwarves there might be racist towards your Elf player.
 This can lead to some funny situations.

 Also, big characters can throw small charactors, which is always funny.